 Now, Kelly set out on his descent.
 He was covering, based on his meticulous recon efforts, familiar country.
-He descended Diamond’s south ridge toward the saddle between Diamond and the Riddler.
-It is likely that fewer than a dozen climbers have ever crossed the south ridge.
-From the saddle his route turned west, dropping down steep slopes toward Badger Creek.
+He descended Diamond’s South Ridge toward the saddle between Diamond Peak and The Riddler.
+It is likely that fewer than a dozen climbers have ever crossed the South Ridge.
+From the saddle, his route turned west, dropping down steep slopes toward Badger Creek.

 Badger Creek empties out into the Little Lost River Valley, Idaho’s premier intermountain valley.
 The wide valley is characterized by sweeping alluvial fans, which have built up over the centuries as the mountains have eroded.
 This is high desert country, hot and dry.
 Kelly’s route took him across the Badger Creek Bar and continued down to the Little Lost River where he was greeted by his wife and kids and the Holmes and Oars.
 He remembers what a great feeling he had when he was greeted “with drums and noise makers.”

-Endurance running and climbing are often complicated by games that your mind plays on you–especially when you travel alone.
+Endurance running and climbing are often complicated by games that your mind plays on you, especially when you travel alone.
 This portion of the quest proved particularly frustrating.
-Kelly remembers, “My pace was slower than I hoped and I slowed to a walk at times.
-I think the unseasonably warm temperatures had something to do with, but it might have been that my first glimpse of the Lost River Crest was weighing on my mind.
+Kelly remembers: “My pace was slower than I hoped and I slowed to a walk at times.
+I think the unseasonably warm temperatures had something to do with, but it might have been that my first glimpse of the Lost River Range Crest was weighing on my mind.
 It seemed so far away.”

 Day Two: And now the going gets tough . . .

 The first peak to be conquered on this day was Lost River Mountain.
-Kelly planned to ascend a seldom used route that climbs up the peak’s treacherous east face, the Northwest Gully/North Ridge Route, which is rated class 5.
-In climbing terminology, class 5 means roped climbing with leader placing protection for the safety of both climbers.
-In other words, the route crosses “technical” rock climbing terrain usually ascended by a team using a rope for protection from falling.
+Kelly planned to ascend a seldom-used route that climbs up the peak’s treacherous East Face, the Northwest Gully/North Ridge Route, which is rated Class 5.
+In climbing terminology, Class 5 means roped climbing with the leader placing protection for the safety of both climbers.
+In other words, the route crosses technical rock climbing terrain usually ascended by a team using a rope for protection from falling.
 The route can be climbed by a solo climber but at greater risk.
 If this route was the only obstacle he faced that day, “It would have been an easy day,” Kelly thought.

-After a brief rest, it was time to move on, and he started to descend Lost River peak’s north ridge.
+After a brief rest, it was time to move on, and he started to descend Lost River Mountain’s North Ridge.
 Once again, this is not a traditional descent route.
 But Kelly knew from his recon trips and discussions with both Jared and Wes that staying on or close to the top of the ridge was a feasible route to Mount Breitenbach.

 Rather than worrying about pace or quitting, Kelly recalls only focusing on the route ahead.
 “Being behind my ‘schedule,’ I was excited to see how fast I could maneuver along the difficult traverse of Breitenbach, Donaldson, and Church along the ridge.
-I was also contemplating a last minute ‘plan B,’ which was to traverse the west side of the crest after I summited to get to Leatherman Pass.
-I knew this would take considerable time and would possibly delay me further; but I was a little nervous about the descent into East Fork Pahsimeroi River.
+I was also contemplating a last minute ‘Plan B,’ which was to traverse the West Side of the crest after I summitted to get to Leatherman Pass.
+I knew this would take considerable time and would possibly delay me further, but I was a little nervous about the descent into the East Fork Pahsimeroi River.
 Based on my recon efforts, I knew the ramps I would have to descend from Mount Church would be covered with melting snow and ball bearings of rotten rock.
-I was taking a chance going this way, trading elevation loss/gain for side hilling.
-A slip could have me rolling all the way to the Pahsimeroi,”
+I was taking a chance going this way, trading elevation loss/gain for side-hilling.
+A slip could have me rolling all the way to the Pahsimeroi.”

-From Mount Church, the Lost River crest leading to Leatherman Peak is blocked by 11,953-foot Bad Rock Peak, a massive pile of broken cliffs, jagged ridges, and towers.
-In the planning stage, Kelly decided to bypass Bad Rock Peak on its east side.
-This route took him down Mount Church’s north face.
+From Mount Church, the Lost River Range Crest leading to Leatherman Peak is blocked by 11,953-foot Bad Rock Peak, a massive pile of broken cliffs, jagged ridges, and towers.
+In the planning stage, Kelly decided to bypass Bad Rock Peak on its East Side.
+This route took him down Mount Church’s North Face.
 He safely crossed the series of rugged ramps that had worried him as he aimed for an unnamed lake at 9,682 feet.
-He continued down the drainage past the lake until he could cross over Bad Rock’s northeast ridge.
+He continued down the drainage past the lake until he could cross over Bad Rock’s Northeast Ridge.

-Kelly remembers, “Upon summiting Leatherman, the ranch lights below looked close enough to touch.
+Kelly remembers: “Upon summitting Leatherman, the ranch lights below looked close enough to touch.
 The terrain was lighting up from the moon.
-Halfway down I noticed the moon shadow of Leatherman was looming over Pass Lake.
+Halfway down, I noticed the moon shadow of Leatherman was looming over Pass Lake.
 I probably could have traveled without a headlamp, but I couldn’t seem to get my night vision or depth perception when I would turn my headlamp off.
 It was mentally perplexing to move in these conditions.”

-Sacajawea Peak, a peak that is an even larger obstacle than Bad Rock Peak, stands guard on the Lost River crest between Mount Idaho and Mount Borah.
+Sacajawea Peak, a peak that is an even larger obstacle than Bad Rock Peak, stands guard on the Lost River Range Crest between Mount Idaho and Mount Borah.
 Based on his recon, Kelly recognized that the difficulty posed by Sacajawea’s ragged cliffs was best avoided.
-Thus, he chose to drop off the west side of the crest and into the Cedar Creek drainage and traverse completely around the blocking ridge.
-He accomplished this task by descending Idaho’s west ridge to 9,800 feet and then dropped due north to treeline.
+Thus he chose to drop off the West Side of the crest into the Cedar Creek drainage and traverse completely around the blocking ridge.
+He accomplished this task by descending Mount Idaho’s West Ridge to 9,800 feet and then dropped due north to treeline.
 At dawn, after moving steadily since leaving Dry Creek, he had been on the trail for nearly 27 hours.
 He stopped and slept for one hour.

-Except for the one hour nap in Cedar Creek, Kelly had been awake for 55 hours and it had been 34 hours since he left the Dry Creek stop.
-Kelly relates, “It took me 34 hours to run the Hardrock 100 in the San Juans, and I still had to face Hyndman and completely cross the Pioneers Mountains.
+Except for the one-hour nap in Cedar Creek, Kelly had been awake for 55 hours and it had been 34 hours since he left the Dry Creek stop.
+Kelly relates: “It took me 34 hours to run the Hardrock 100 in the San Juans and I still had to face Hyndman and completely cross the Pioneer Mountains.
 I really didn’t know what I would feel like after resting and was VERY unsure how I was going to complete the remainder of the trip.
 Lack of sleep had me worrying how to get my kids to school and wife to work the next day.
 I thought at the least, I would grab my backpack and just hike the remainder.
 Even though my mind was running wild, I fell asleep.”

 Day Three: The end is just over that ridge up ahead . . .

-Running toward that big orange moon, Kelly proceed downhill from camp, crossed US-93, and started running up the Big Lost River drainage on the Trail Creek Road to the junction with the Copper Basin Road, still many miles ahead.
+Running toward that big orange moon, Kelly proceed downhill from camp, crossed US-93 and started running up the Big Lost River drainage on Trail Creek Road to the junction with Copper Basin Road still many miles ahead.

-He still had the descent to the trailhead, but physically in comparison to the distance he had already traveled that would be “relatively” easy.
-On the summit, Kelly turned on his phone, and text messages immediately flooded his screen with messages of support.
+He still had the descent to the trailhead but physically, in comparison to the distance he had already traveled, that would be relatively easy.
+On the summit, Kelly turned on his phone and text messages immediately flooded his screen with messages of support.
 “I became pretty emotional,” he remembers, “not so much because of what I had done, but because the messages brought home the overwhelming support I had received over the last two years.
 It was pretty hard to hold my emotions back.
-Physically I didn’t feel any pain.
+Physically, I didn’t feel any pain.
 It was my mind that was finally relieved to get a break from the constant concentration that I was putting it through.”
-Kelly had now climbed all nine 12ers and only had the descent from Hyndman to the trailhead.
-Of course the trailhead is 5,000 feet lower than the summit, so it was no easy task after already crossing over 100 miles.
+Kelly had now climbed all 9 12ers and only had the descent from Hyndman to the trailhead.
+Of course, the trailhead is 5,000 feet below the summit, so it was no easy task after already crossing over 100 miles.

 No Man Walks Alone . . .